wildonion/gem/core/panel/README.md

 - update bio, avatar and banner
 - transferring in-app tokens by minting (`deposit`) and burning (`withdraw`) nft
 - get related deposits and withdrawals
-- add comment on and like the post
 - user gallery calls
     - public and private rooms
     - fetch private gallery nfts